 Two films in the same year about a boy being brought up by animals.

-I thought I had seen the best action film about animals already this year, when Disney brought out the live action version of The Jungle Book, but Warner Bros might just of topped it with their latest film The Legend of Tarzan, a re-imagining of the classic tale about a baby brought up by gorillas in the Congo.
+I thought I had seen the best action film about animals already this year when Disney brought out the live-action version of The Jungle Book, but Warner Bros might just have topped it with their latest film The Legend of Tarzan, a re-imagining of the classic tale about a baby brought up by gorillas in the Congo.

-Rather than being a straight up retelling of the story of Tarzan, Warner Bros made the decision to produce a somewhat sequel, giving you a glimpse into the life of Tarzan and Jane since leaving Africa and moving yo London, using flash-backs to give the back story to those out there that aren’t as familiar with Lord Greystoke as those of us that saw the 1999 Disney film.
+Rather than being a straight-up retelling of the story of Tarzan, Warner Bros made the decision to produce a somewhat sequel, giving you a glimpse into the life of Tarzan and Jane since leaving Africa and moving to London, using flashbacks to give the back story to those out there that aren’t as familiar with Lord Greystoke as those of us that saw the 1999 Disney film.

-In much the same way as The Jungle Book, the film just would not of worked if it wasn’t for believable animals, with Tarzan having the added difficulty of not giving them voices, though this didn’t seem to hold them back, the gorillas in particular were amazing to watch on-screen, seeing them interact with Tarzan and the other characters seemed entirely believable.
+In much the same way as The Jungle Book, the film just would not have worked if it wasn’t for believable animals, with Tarzan having the added difficulty of not giving them voices, though this didn’t seem to hold them back, the gorillas in particular, were amazing to watch on-screen, seeing them interact with Tarzan and the other characters seemed entirely believable.

-Moving onto the humans, each of the main cast worked well in the movie, Alexander Skarsgård playing a wonderful Tarzan, while Margot Robbie was charming as ever playing Jane, though both were blown right out of the water by Christoph Waltz, a man who was born to play the bad guy, clearly enjoying playing the incredibly sinister Leon Rom.
+Moving onto the humans, each of the main cast worked well in the movie, Skarsgard playing a wonderful Tarzan, while Robbie was charming as ever playing Jane, though both were blown right out of the water by Waltz, a man who was born to play the bad guy, clearly enjoying playing the incredibly sinister Leon Rom.